HALLOWEEN? | NOBODY DEBUT EVENT | 1ST NOV

 So where does this leave us?

-Boomtown still has the infrastructure to continue being something special.
+Boomtown undoubtedly has the infrastructure and expertise to continue being something special.
 It still has one of the most passionate followings in UK festival culture.
-But if 2025 taught us anything, it’s that a bigger crowd doesn’t mean a better party.
-More stages don’t mean more soul.
+But if 2025 has taught us anything, it’s that a bigger crowd doesn’t mean a better party.
+More stages don’t always mean more soul.

-If Boomtown wants to keep its spirit, it needs to take on feedback seriously.
-This is not to say that we or our respondents are objectively ‘right’ in their feedback, but this is invaluable for any festival genuinely looking to evolve and improve every year.
-This is important because once the magic is lost, it’s very hard to rebuild.
+This is not to say that we or our respondents are objectively ‘right’ in their feedback, but this is surely invaluable for any festival genuinely looking to evolve and improve every year.
+It's fundamental because once the magic is lost, it’s very hard to rebuild.